dblim/cs229project-lim-lundgren/README.md

 Make sure that in the python file, the boolean ```rand_tuning``` is set to ```True```.
 Now when you run ```hyp_tuning.py```, it randomly selects the hyperparameters

-* Number of LSTM units
+* Number of LSTM units.
+Basically
 * Lookback period
 * Learning rate